bhishanpdl/Project_Customer_Churn/README.md

 - We should never directly compare test dataset, we may simply overfit the test data.
 It's like training test data and overfitting by best hyperparams.
-- We should compare validation splits and validation splits must have very small standard deviation, then after we get hyperparams from training/validation, we use these hyperparams to see how it does in test.
+- We should compare validation splits and validation splits must have very small standard deviation, then, after we get hyperparams from training/validation, we use these hyperparams to see how it does in test.
   We can not change hyperparameter based on test results, but we can change based on validation results.
-- Here I have reported the test profit, but for model comparion we can report cross-validation profit.
+- Here I have reported the test profit, but for model comparison we can report cross-validation profit.

                  Accuracy   Precision Recall       F1-score  AUC       Profit